stuebersystems/doc.quattropod.en/docs/lite/adv.settings.md

 ## Download Android APK {#Android_APK_download}

 Use this option to download the Android APK file from the receiver and install the QuattroPod app on an Android device "by hand".
-When running an APK file, permission may be required for security reasons in e.g. 'Settings | Security'.
+When running an APK file, permission may be required for security reasons in e.g. `Settings | Security`.

 ![Download Android APK](/assets/img/quattropod.select.android.png)